Ankit810/ds-algo-cpp/Questions.md

-# Second Sessional Questions of Data Structures and Algorithms
+# Second Sessional Questions for Data Structures and Algorithms

 ## Course offered by ECE Department, MIT Manipal